Cloud Repositories update

 Cloud Repositories project

 The Cloud Repositories project has different access controls to standard projects.
-These specific permissions ensure that only users that previously had access to the repositories can access them at the time of the update.
+These specific permissions ensure that only users that previously had access to the repositories can access them after the update.

 Pre-existing repository permissions